Easy to make with Baron potatoes! Learn how to make the traditional British dish "roast potatoes," crispy on the outside and fluffy on the inside

 Red potatoesLess crispy

-In Japan, Danshaku potatoes are widely available as they are the closest variety to the russet variety used in British roast potatoes.
-If you want your roast potatoes to be crispy, we recommend choosing Danshaku potatoes.
-Also, combining Danshaku potatoes with May Queen potatoes will balance the crispy texture on the outside with the creamy texture on the inside.
+In Japan,the Danshakupotato is widely available as the variety most similar to the Russet potatoes used in British roast potatoes.
+If you want crispy roast potatoes, Danshaku potatoes are recommended.
+Combining Danshaku potatoes with May Queen potatoes creates a good balance between the crispy exterior and the creamy interior.

 Crispy Roast Potatoes Recipe